garrett928/Pi-Drive/README.md

 ```
 .github/workflows/ (github actions workflow for building jar file and pushing docker image)
-rasp-pi/ (Ansible playbook and application files to configure raspberry-pi for data logging)
+rasp-pi/ (application files to configure raspberry-pi for data logging)
 server/ (software stack for collecting and monitoring car telemetry from raspberry-pi)
 .gitignore
 LICENSE